 However, it is a useful model and, according to research, works well in explaining behavior and creating solutions.

 Taken together with a model of how new ideas spread, Self-determination Theory helps us understand human behavior better — and, therefore, how to build software that humans will use and want to use.
 It helps us help our users grow and learn.

 We know that interpersonal networks play an important role in the diffusion of ideas, and that relatedness is an important influence on one’s motivation.

-In my next post, I will look at some of the theories that explain how and why groupware, social media, and chat applications work — or don’t work.
+In my follow-up post, I’m looking at some of the theories that explain how and why groupware, social media, and chat applications do or don’t work.